sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 We've created a coordinator agent that can route requests to different agents.
 Now, let's create a simple customer service agent that can respond to user queries.

-We'll cover `tools` in more detail in the next module, but we'll need to add our first tool right here so that our coordinator agent can route requests to the customer service agent.
+We'll cover `tools` in more detail in the next module, but we'll need to add our first tool (or rather a function that dynamically creates a tool) right here so that our coordinator agent can route requests to the customer service agent.

 Copy the following code into the `coordinator.py` file in the `src/app/tools` folder of your project.